Having trouble losing weight?

 You Are Unknowingly Eating More Than What You Think

-This one isn’t a way that dieting could be slowing down your metabolism, but it is worth mentioning in this discussion.
+Before getting into the tips, it’s worth mentioning this point even though isn’t a way that dieting could be slowing down your metabolism.
 In many cases, a weight-loss plateau is simply an underestimation of the total amount of food eaten per week.

 There are several ways that this can happen.
 Not accounting for snacks and being unaware of food eaten during ‘less stringent days’ (the weekends) are potential reasons.